kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 Score to aaa.bbb.ccc.ddd:12062
 ```

-**IMPORTANT** only enable the socre checkbox on the **MASTER N1MM STATION!!!!**  Only 1 computer should be sending score data to Node Red server.
+**IMPORTANT** only enable the socre checkbox on the **MASTER N1MM STATION!!!!**  Only 1 computer should be sending score data to the Node Red server.

 ## Download the N1MM Dashboard JSON From GitHub & Load

 [Github code](https://github.com/kylekrieg/N1MM-Node-Red-Dashboard)

-I would highly suggest you clone the dashboard from the github page and run this on a separate dedicated Pi.
+I would highly suggest you clone the flows from the github page and run this on a separate dedicated Pi.
 Learn how to clone a respository from the [Node Red Projects](https://youtu.be/Bto2rz7bY3g?t=625) video.
-A few items to note.
-Use https for your clone transport, **DO NOT USE SSH** if you haven't set up github SSH keys.
+A few items to note before cloning.
+Use https for your clone transport, **DO NOT USE SSH** if you haven't set up github SSH keys before.
 If you use the https method, you do not need a username or password for github to clone.
 Leave those fields blank if asked.

 ## Loading Node Dependencies